romanakhtar/Aylestone-Kings-Updated/SMTP_SETUP_GUIDE.md

 - ✅ Use App Passwords instead of your main email password when possible
 - ✅ Keep your credentials secure and don't share them

+## File Upload System

+The driver application form now uses a file upload system that stores files on the server and sends download links via email instead of attaching files directly.
+This approach:

+- ✅ **Handles large files smoothly** - No more email size limit issues
+- ✅ **Faster email delivery** - Emails send quickly without large attachments
+- ✅ **Better reliability** - No SMTP timeouts with large files
+- ✅ **Secure file storage** - Files are stored securely with unique names

+### How It Works

+1. When a driver submits the form, files are uploaded to the server
+2. Files are stored in the `uploads` directory (configurable via `UPLOAD_DIR`)
+3. Download links are generated and included in the email
+4. Recipients can click the links to download files
+5. Files are automatically cleaned up after the retention period (default: 30 days)

+### File Storage Location

+- **Development**: Files are stored in `./uploads` directory (created automatically)
+- **Production**: Ensure the upload directory has write permissions
+- **Cloud Storage**: The system can be extended to use cloud storage (AWS S3, etc.) if needed

+### File Retention

+Files are automatically deleted after the retention period (default: 30 days).
+You can configure this with the `FILE_RETENTION_DAYS` environment variable.

 ## Testing

 After configuration, test the driver application form.
 If emails are sent successfully, you'll see a success message.
 If there are still errors, check: